Body Fat: Why Is It Important?

 When it comes to weight loss, progress is made by inches, not miles, so it’s much harder to track and a lot easier to give up.
 BetterMe app is your personal trainer, nutritionist and support system all in one.
 Start using our app to stay on track and hold yourself accountable!

 Having 40% is a lot for either a man or a woman.
-If you have that much fat, you are overweight, which is likely to lead to health problems and may complicate your everyday life.
+If you have that much fat, you are considered obese, which is likely to lead to health problems and may complicate your everyday life.

 - Heart diseases and strokes.
-Typical symptoms of obesity are high cholesterol levels and blood pressure, which are the primary reasons for heart conditions.
+Typical symptoms of obesity are high cholesterol levels and blood pressure, which are the primary risk factors for heart conditions.

 - Particular cancers, such as ovary, prostate, liver, rectum, kidney types, among others.